abdullah-ch/covid-19-tracker/README.md

 ## 🚀 FEATURES

-- Show you current stats of Active, Recovered & Deaths of any country.
+- Show you current statistics of Active, Recovered & Deaths of any country.
 - Displays the stats interms of Graphs

 ## 🔑 LICENSE